nextflow-io/nextflow/docs/operator.md

   - `'index'`: Order the content by the incremental index number assigned to each entry while they are collected.
   - `'hash'`: (default) Order the content by the hash number associated to each entry
   - `'deep'`: Similar to the previous, but the hash number is created on actual entries content e.g. when the entry is a file the hash is created on the actual file content.
-  - A custom sorting criteria can be specified with a {ref}`Closure <script-closure>` or a [Comparator](http://docs.oracle.com/javase/7/docs/api/java/util/Comparator.html) object.
+  - A custom sorting criteria can be specified with a [Closure ](script-closure) or a [Comparator](http://docs.oracle.com/javase/7/docs/api/java/util/Comparator.html) object.

   The file content is sorted in such a way that it does not depend on the order in which entries were added to it, which guarantees that it is consistent (i.e. does not change) across different executions with the same data.